CristianRomero1234/App_asistente_estudio/README.md

 ---

-We will restart by writing a basic "notepad" implementation.
+Now, let's begin "our custom HTML Notepad" by writing a basic "notepad" implementation.

 For this we will use <fieldset> tag, along some buttons (for which we will add functionality later on).